adica/aws.lambda/README.md

 Then you can continue working on new features or improve your current one’s, without worrying about all these infrastructure issues.

-From now on your code will be:
+From now on you will enjoy those features:
-- Highly secured on AWS servers.
+- Your code will be highly secured on AWS servers
-- Auto scale when needed
+- Your code will auto scale when needed
-- Run only when needed
+- Your code will run only when needed
-- Pay only when your code is running
+- You will Pay only when your code is running (if you still don't have customers - you won't pay anything)
-- Easy deployment of new versions
+- Very easy way deployment of new versions
 - Built-in monitoring with [cloudwatch](https://aws.amazon.com/cloudwatch/)
 - No downtime when deploying new versions

-AWS lambda functions have some disadvantages - but I personally think this kind of services will be the future of code deployments, and i think you should give it a try and test it by yourself.
+AWS lambda functions have some disadvantages - but I personally think this kind of services will be the future of code deployments, and  you should give it a try and test it by yourself.